Religious Education

 Annandale Village - 8th grade students spend time interacting and forming relationships with the villagers, who are adults with developmental disabilities, five times during the school year.

-Clyde's Kitchen - Kindergarten through 12th grade students bring in fruit, and 8th graders deliver the fruit donations and serve in the kitchen of Clyde's Kitchen, a soup kitchen for the homeless in Atlanta, 8 times during the school year.
+Clyde's Kitchen - Throughout the school year, small teams of 8th graders serve in the kitchen of Clyde's Kitchen, a soup kitchen for the homeless in Atlanta.

 • Upper School

-Habitat for Humanity - In the fall, Upper School students partner with other private and public schools throughout metro Atlanta to participate in the High School Build Habitat for Humanity building project.
-Students prepare and serve lunch one Saturday in the fall to the Habitat for Humanity workers and volunteers at the building site as well as provide volunteers on two Saturdays of the build.
+Habitat for Humanity - In previous years, during the fall, Upper School students partnered with other private and public schools throughout metro Atlanta to participate in the High School Build Habitat for Humanity building project.
+Students prepared and served lunch one Saturday in the fall to the Habitat for Humanity workers and volunteered at the building site as well as provided volunteers on two Saturdays of the build.
+We hope to partner with Habitat for Humanity again in the future.

 • All School

-The Parc – Throughout the school year, students in a variety of grade levels partner with the residents at The Parc.
-Some of the activities include band, choir and theater performances, pen pals, holiday cards, gardening club, and an invitation to participate in our virtual religious and spiritual events (weekly Mass, Tableau Rosary, All Saints Day Parade, Stations of the Cross, etc.).
+The Parc - Throughout the school year, students in a variety of grade levels partner with the residents at The Parc.
+Some of the activities include band, choir and theater performances, holiday cards, gardening club, and gift baskets.